 The Agujaceratops lived during the Late Cretaceous period, a time when the Earth was a very different place than it is today.
 While most of the continents had moved to the positions we see them in today, North America was still split in two by a large inland sea.
 As such, Agujaceratops could be found on the western half of North America known as Laramidia.
 The climate here was warmer and sea levels were higher.
 The landscape was dominated by vast forests and swamps, providing an abundant source of food for this herbivorous dinosaur.

-As an herbivore, the Agujaceratops would have feasted on the plentiful vegetation provided by this environment, using its sharp beak to tear off leaves and branches.
+As an herbivore, Agujaceratops would have feasted on the plentiful vegetation provided by this environment.
+Using its sharp beak to tear off leaves and branches.
 It’s likely that it had a preference for certain types of plants, although we can’t be sure exactly which ones.

-It was a four-legged dinosaur, suggesting that it was a relatively slow mover, but its large size and formidable horns would have made it a challenging prey for any predator.
+It was a four-legged dinosaur, and its size and formidable horns would have made it a challenging prey for any predator.
 It’s possible that it lived in herds, offering further protection from predators.

 Interesting Points

-2. It is known from a relatively small number of fossils, but these include a nearly complete skull, which has provided valuable insights into its appearance and lifestyle.
+- It is known from a relatively small number of fossils.
+However, these include a nearly complete skull, which has provided valuable insights into its appearance and lifestyle.

 Contemporary Dinosaurs

-In the grand theater of the Late Cretaceous period, this creature shared the stage with a captivating cast of contemporaries.
+Agujaceratops shared the stage with a great many contemporaries.
 Each of these Laramidian dinosaurs served as a reminder of the survival and competition that was characteristic of this time.

-The Alamosaurus was a titan of its time that towered above the Agujaceratops, its sheer size and strength a stark contrast to our main dinosaur’s more modest stature.
-With its long neck, this larger herbivore would have grazed on the high tree canopies while the Agujaceratops, with its lower stature and robust beak, would have focused on lower-growing vegetation.
+The Alamosaurus was a titan of its time.
+Towering above the Agujaceratops, its sheer size and strength a stark contrast to our main dinosaur’s more modest stature.
+With its long neck, this larger herbivore would have grazed on the high tree canopies.
+Agujaceratops, with its lower stature and robust beak, would have focused on lower-growing vegetation.

-The herbivorous Edmontosaurus also shared this world with the Agujaceratops, but this dinosaur—known for its duck-billed snout—likely had a different feeding strategy that focused on soft plants and possibly aquatic vegetation.
+The herbivorous Edmontosaurus also shared this world with Agujaceratops.
+However, this dinosaur, with its duck-billed snout—likely had a different feeding strategy that focused on soft plants and possibly aquatic vegetation.
 Therefore, this difference in diet would have allowed these two herbivores to coexist without significant competition for food resources.

 The Triceratops, another contemporary herbivore, shared a similar defensive strategy with its large horns and frill that could have been used to fend off predators.
 This similar adaptation creates a parallel between the survival strategies of these two herbivores.